Ronny Levy

-Ronny Levy (רוני לוי; also spelled Roni; born 14 November 1966) is an Israeli football manager, and a former international football player.
-Levy played as a defensive midfielder and won championships with both teams Bnei Yehuda and Maccabi Haifa.
+Ronny Levy (רוני לוי; also spelled Roni; born on 14 November 1966), is an Israeli football manager.
+As an Israeli international player, Levy played primarily as a defensive midfielder.
+He won Israeli football championships with both Bnei Yehuda and Maccabi Haifa.

-Playing career
+Club career

-Levy started his career as a striker in the youth teams of Maccabi Netanya.
+Levy started his career as a striker in the youth team of Maccabi Netanya.
 He was promoted to the first team in 1985.
 After five seasons, he was loaned to Bnei Yehuda where he won his first championship title.

-After returning to Maccabi Netanya, Levy transferred to Maccabi Haifa in 1992 where he was positioned as a defender.
+After returning to Maccabi Netanya, Levy transferred to Maccabi Haifa in 1992, where he played as a defender.
 After a few games, his role was changed to defensive midfielder, the position he would occupy until the end of his playing career.
-He retired from playing in 1997 due to a serious injury of his knee.
+He retired from playing in 1997 due to a serious knee injury.

 International career

-He has sixteen international caps with the Israeli national team.
+Levy earned sixteen international caps with the Israel national team.

-As a manager

-After retirement, Levy coached one of Maccabi Haifa's youth teams.
-After two years with the youth academy, he was made the first team's assistant manager, under the management of Eli Cohen.
-When Cohen resigned, towards the end of the 1999–2000 season, Levy replaced him, managing the last few games of the season.
-Once the season was over, Levy returned to the youth academy, but this time as head coach of the first youth team.
-He continued in this role for the next three years.